Professor Linda Griffin

 He has 20 years of teaching and coaching experience, has an H-index of 41 (i10-Index 109), and has authored or co-authored more than 200 peer-reviewed publications, 20 books and 30 book chapters, and he is an ad-hoc reviewer for several international psychology and sport psychology journals.
 In addition, he gave more than 100 invited talks, 90 scientific talks on conferences, and more than 100 teaching courses for PE teachers and trainers.
 He collaborates with researchers from the US, Canada, Brazil, and Spain.
 He transfers his expertise to business companies, the German Football National Team (DFB), and professional soccer clubs (e.g. Red Bull Salzburg, Red Bull Leipzig, TSG 1899 Hoffenheim, Philadelphia Union) and organized the first international master in “Performance Analysis/Game analysis”.

 Professor Stephen Harvey

 Stephen Harvey is Professor of Recreation and Sports Pedagogy at Ohio University, USA.
 He completed his PhD at Oregon State University (2003-2006).
-In 2016, Dr. Harvey was honored as a Research Fellow by the Society of Health and Physical Educators (SHAPE) America due to his extensive contributions to research in both physical education and sports coaching.
+In 2016, Dr. Harvey was honoured as a Research Fellow by the Society of Health and Physical Educators (SHAPE) America due to his extensive contributions to research in both physical education and sports coaching.
 His main research interest surrounds game-based approaches to teaching and coaching.
 However, his work in coaching has additionally been focused on the systematic observation of coaching behavior, and how coaching behavior is tied to coaching biographies.
 Dr. Harvey has maintained an interest in educational technology and co-developed an app (Axis Coaching) that a trained observer can use to investigate and record coaches' behavior.
 Finally, Dr. Harvey's interest in educational technology has led to him researching with and about teachers and coaches social media use.